stanmaz/BBOalert/README.md

 #### Regular Expressions - RegEx

-The "context" field can be also formatted as regular "RegEx" expression in the process of matching with the actual bidding context.
+Both, "context" and "call", fields can be also formatted as regular "RegEx" expression in the process of matching with the actual bidding context.

+RegEx can be used in two forms :

+- explicit by encopassing the string between slashes : the matched strings may have different length.
+- implicit without slashes : the matched strings should be of the same length

 RegEx is a very complex mechanisme, but in BBOalert we use primarily one type of expression : groups of string matching patterns.
 The example below can be used as template :

       (1N--|2N--|2C--2D--2N..),               3C,     Puppet Stayman